When: Every Monday at 7:00 p.m.

 If you are are not a member and are interested in joining the Human Powered Vehicle Team at UW-Madison, come to any of the general meetings or talk to one of the team officers for more information.

 Check out our Facebook page for more updates: https://www.facebook.com/pg/HPVC.UWMadison/about/

-This year, undergraduates from UW-Madison’s School of Engineering will design and build a vehicle to compete in the ASME East Coast Human Powered Vehicle Challenge (HPVC).
-The competition draws approximately 30 teams from the United States, Canada, South America, and Asia.
-This year’s competition will be hosted by University of Central Florida in Orlando, Florida.
+This year, undergraduates from UW-Madison’s School of Engineering will design and build a vehicle to compete in the ASME North Human Powered Vehicle Challenge (HPVC).
+The competition draws more than 50 teams from the United States, Canada, South America, and Asia.

 The 2018 – 2019 school year marks UW-Madison’s 15th year participating in this competition.
 Our team has traditionally designed a vehicle to compete in the unrestricted class that focuses on utility.
 This class takes into consideration the practical application of the vehicle, aiming to make it suitable for daily use, and as a possible “green” alternative to an automobile.
 The vehicle promotes alternative forms of transportation in the community and demonstrates how engineering can benefit society.